EricssonResearch/dnt/getting_started/scenario_oam/README.md

 OAM can be used for continuity checking, recording path, delay measurement, and PREOF function status monitoring.
 In this guide, we will show examples for each use case.

+**Note:** when this guide was written R2DTWO only supported PseudoWire OAM.
+Support for TSN and SRv6 OAM was added later, they can be used in the same way, the only difference is the protocol stack at the maintenance points.

 ## R2DTWO CLI interface